Division station (CTA Logan Square branch): Closure and demolition

 World War II interrupted the construction of the subway; although the federal government allowed the continued construction of the State Street subway, it did not do so for the Dearborn subway despite its being 82 percent complete in 1942.
-After the war ended, work resumed on the Dearborn subway and it opened at the midnight beginning Sunday, February 25, 1951.
+After the war ended, work resumed on the Dearborn subway and it opened at midnight Sunday, February 25, 1951.
 The subway was predicted to reduce the travel time between Logan Square and downtown from 28 minutes to 15.
 Despite complaints from riders no longer given a direct trip to the Near West Side, the new subway had over 60 percent higher ridership than the old Logan Square branch by the end of the year.
 The subway contains a station of its own on Division Street.

 The old Logan Square trackage south of its entrance to the subway became known as the Paulina Connector, connecting the branch with the rest of the "L" system now that it no longer had revenue service to the Loop.
 Wooden parts from the old stations on the Connector, including Division, were removed to reduce fire hazards, as were the lowest flights of stairs to deter trespassing.
 The old northbound track was removed in 1957 while the southbound track continued non-revenue operations.
 The portion of the Connector north of Kinzie Street, including where Division, Chicago, and Grand stations stood, was demolished in 1964 and the right of way sold to adjacent landowners.